Puppy crate training and whining often go hand in hand, but that doesn't mean that you should stop using this house training method.

-Be careful not to scare him though.
+But be careful not to scare him.
 A crated pup or dog feels vulnerable and can over-react either defensively or by getting very scared, you don't want you little guy to build up those associations with his crate.
 So tread gently and carefully.

 The best 'cure' for crate training whining problems is simply time.

-Although it's normal for any puppy to feel a bit scared or lonely while he's getting familiar with his crate, some puppies are actually terrified and their anxiety levels are sky-high.
+It's normal for any puppy to feel a bit scared or lonely while he's getting familiar with his crate, but occasionally some puppies are actually terrified and their anxiety levels are sky-high.